 Amy Anderson: Hi.
 This is Amy Anderson, L.A.
 Mayor Eric Garcetti's Chief Housing Officer.
 Thanks for the opportunity, Treasurer Ma, and Committee Members to speak this afternoon.
 I really wanted to emphasize that the builders of Los Angeles, four years ago, committed to tax themselves to raise a billion dollars to commit to building supportive and low income housing.
 And at the same time, the Mayor committed to build 10,000 units of supportive housing.
 The CDLAC bonds are a critical resource for making these projects happen and for fulfilling that commitment.
 And as I think about the allocation to the various pools today, I'm really kind of thinking about the future and the opportunity to go back to voters to ask for more resources in the future.
 L.A. voters are frustrated, as we all are, with the speed of producing these supportive and very low income housing projects.
-And we think in order for us to demonstrate to these voters that building these units is an effective solution to ending homelessness, we need to be able to push these supportive and very low income housing projects quickly through the pipeline.
-And that really means dedicating a substantial share of the CDLAC bonds to projects that are serving vulnerable populations.
+And we think in order for us to demonstrate to these voters that building these units is an effective solution to ending homelessness, we need to be able to push these supportive and very low income housing projects that are serving vulnerable populations.
 So, we appreciate the proposal made by the Governor's Office and support the 40 and 60% split, the geographic allocations, and really encourage you to consider an even greater allocation of the new construction portion to VLI and supportive housing projects.
 Thank you.